-A major component of the core course is the capstone project that enables students to do research in areas of current events in Paris and Europe.
+A major component of the core course is the capstone project that enables students to do research on topics of current events in Paris and Europe.

 Optional graduate courses